epiverse-trace/tutorials/instructors/03-practical-chains.md

 - For R = 0.8 and k = 0.01:
   - The proportion of new cases originating from a cluster of at least 5 secondary cases from a primary case is 95%
-  - The proportion of all transmission event that were part of secondary case clusters (i.e., from the same primary case) of at least 5 cases is 95%
+  - The proportion of all transmission events that were part of secondary case clusters (i.e., from the same primary case) of at least 5 cases is 95%

 Interpretation Helpers: